-Edwards was the representative for Pennsylvania’s 4th congressional district and was a Jackson.
+Edwards was the representative for Pennsylvania’s 4th congressional district as a Jackson.
 He served from 1825 to 1827.

 He was previously the representative for Pennsylvania’s 4th congressional district as (unknown party) from 1823 to 1825; the representative for Pennsylvania’s 1st congressional district as a Federalist from 1821 to 1823; and the representative for Pennsylvania’s 1st congressional district as a Federalist from 1819 to 1821.